AllanPinheiroDeLima/IndexedKit/README.md

 #### Update

-Update a record based on a query:
+Update a record based on a query.
+The update method is used to update records.
+This operation makes a deep merge of the objects keeping any subFields intact in case they weren't sent to the operation:

 ```typescript
 await dataStore.update({ where: { name: "Alice" } }, { age: 32 });